-The Audit Committee of the Board of Directors of the Company consists of Henry B. Tippie (Chairman), Wilton Looney, James B. Williams and Bill Dismuke.
-The Audit Committee held five meetings during the fiscal year ended December 31, 2007 including a meeting to review the Company's Form 10-K for the year ending December 31, 2006.
+The Audit Committee of the Board of Directors of the Company consists of Messrs.
+Henry B. Tippie (Chairman), James B. Williams, Bill J. Dismuke and Larry L. Prince.
+The Audit Committee held five meetings during the fiscal year ended December 31, 2017 including a meeting to review the Company's Form 10-K for the year ending December 31, 2016.
 The Board of Directors has determined that all of the members of the Audit Committee are independent as that term is defined by the rules of the Securities and Exchange Commission ("SEC") and the New York Stock Exchange ("NYSE").
 The Board of Directors has also determined that all of the Audit Committee members are "Audit Committee Financial Experts" as defined in the SEC rules.
-Additionally, the Board of Directors has determined that the simultaneous service by Mr. James B. Williams on the Audit Committees of three other publicly traded companies does not impair his ability to effectively serve on the Audit Committee of the Company.
-The Audit Committee meets with the Company's independent public accountants, internal auditor, Chief Executive Officer and Chief Financial Officer to review the scope and results of audits and recommendations made with respect to internal and external accounting controls and specific accounting and financial reporting issues.
-The Audit Committee has the authority to obtain advice and assistance from, and receive appropriate funding from the Company for, outside legal, accounting or other advisors as it deems necessary to carry out its duties.
+The Audit Committee meets with the Company's independent public accountants, Director of Internal Audit, and Chief Financial Officer to review the scope and results of audits and recommendations made with respect to internal and external accounting controls, specific accounting, and financial reporting issues.
+The Audit Committee has the authority to obtain advice and assistance from, and receive appropriate funding from the Company for, outside legal, accounting or other advisors, as it deems necessary to carry out its duties.
 The Audit Committee charter is available on the Company's website at www.rollins.com, under the Governance section.
-A copy of the charter is also available in print, without charge, to any shareholder who requests it.